This is an official version.

 (b) in respect of floors that are required to be accessible to persons with disabilities, have those floors at the same level throughout or have any levels of those floors connected by a ramp.

-(2) An apartment type building that contains 15 or more residential units shall
+(2) An apartment type building that contains more than 4 residential units shall

 (a) from an entrance that is ordinarily used by the public and occupants and capable of accommodating persons with disabilities, provide an acceptable means of making accessible to persons with disabilities all floors to which the public and occupants have lawful access;